crh3675/nodeii/README.md

 Why not [MVC](https://en.wikipedia.org/wiki/MVC)?
 MVC is an archaic design pattern.
 Built around 20 year-old concepts.
 Certain aspects might be viable, just not practical.
 Controllers become so bloated and developers get lazy.
 MVC lacks the appropriate separation of real-world concerns.
 MVC requires knowledge and discipline to follow the paradigm; __Nodeii__ is not a framework and doesn't require a regimented architecture.
 You control your dependencies and we are just here for guidance (unless you think we are completely insane).

 Why not [EcmaScript 6](https://kangax.github.io/compat-table/es6/ "ES6")?
-ES6 has some good points and some bad.
-We aren't here to dissuade you from using the latest and greatest in technology but reality is that conformity of modern techniques is just not there yet.
+Rewriting everything just because there are new decorators and neat/new ways to do things really doesn't solve any problems.

 We aim to produce a clean separation of concerns by providing a concept that breaks the MVC mold and gives you the flexibility to control dependencies.